Fraud Prevention and Investigation

 This subject introduces the pervasive problem of fraud and how it affects individuals, organisations and society.
 It aims to develop students' understanding of the causes of fraud and enable them to recognise the significance of this understanding in effective fraud fighting.
 Topics covered include methods for the prevention, detection, investigation and resolution of frauds committed against organisations and individuals.

-Written Assignment: 2,500 words; 15%; LOs 1-4 Written Assignment: 2,500 words; 15%; LOs 1-4 Quiz: 10%; LOs 1-2 Final Examination: 60%; LOs 1-4.
-Students must receive at least 50% in the exam (and at least 50% overall) to receive a pass (or better) in the unit.
-UNE manages supervised exams associated with your UNE subjects.
+Online Quiz: Relates to Learning Outcomes 1, 2 Written Assignment 1: 2500 words.
+Relates to Learning Outcomes 1, 2, 3, 4 Written Assignment 2: 2500 words.
+Relates to Learning Outcomes, 1, 2, 3, 4 Final Examination: 2 hrs 15 mins.
+Students must receive at least 50% in the exam (and at least 50% overall) to receive a pass (or better) in the subject.
+Relates to Learning Outcomes 1, 2, 3, 4 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.